Q. Why is it important to recycle?

 Q. What can be recycled?

-A. In Jackson County we recycle plastic bottles and jugs, paper and cardboard, steel and aluminum cans, glass bottles and jars and cartons.
+A. In Jackson County we recycle plastic bottles and jugs, paper and cardboard, steel and aluminum cans, glass bottles and jars, cartons, plastic tubs and fast food plastic and paper cups.

 Q. What cannot be recycled?